 The Trans-Harmonium: A Listening Station

-The Trans-Harmonium is a piano wired to play a collection of radios tuned to twelve frequencies, one frequency for each key chromatically.
+The Trans-Harmonium is a deconstructed antique piano re-wired to play a collection of radios tuned to twelve frequencies, one frequency for each key chromatically.
 C is reserved for classical when possible, while A, B, D, E, F, G are tuned chronologically based on local stations.
 The sharps/flats are tuned in between stations, picking up static and overlapping dialog.

 This machine was built to travel.
 By documenting this work in various locations, I hope to capture an archive of audible portraits of various cities.
-Once the work is well traveled/documented I plan to find an institution with a strong time-based media preservation strategy that is willing to accept the instrument and the archive as a donation or promised gift.
+Once the work is well traveled/documented I plan to find an institution or organization that is willing to keep the project alive.
 Ideally the institution would continue to loan and document the work once it leaves my hands, expanding the archive.
-Constructed between 2011-12, this project is ongoing.